mpinb/in_silico_framework/CONTRIBUTE.md

       esc (bool): Another test attribute
       attribute_not_arg (int): An attribute that is not in the init docstring.
   """
+  # The above "Attributes" block will be parsed by Jinja, and the attributes will be documented in the class documentation.
+  # This should not be mixed with PEP-257 (see below).
+Choose one convention.
   def __init__(self, test_arg, escape_me_):
     """
     Args: